Use MP4 support for offline viewing

 Once MP4 support is enabled, you can access the MP4 or M4A streaming URL by using the playback ID along with the file name specified in the static renditions section:

-You video should automatically start downloading once you hit the URL on your browser or inside your application.
+Your video should automatically start downloading once you click the URL on your browser or inside your application.

-In case the video does not start downloading automatically, you can manually do it following the references below.
+If the video does not start downloading automatically, you can manually download it using the references provided below.

 Downloading mp4 video in Safari